 Humans can get ticks too

-Take precautions when walking your dog and wear long sleeved clothing and trousers to cover the skin.
+Take precautions when walking your dog and wear long-sleeved tops and trousers to cover your skin.
 You can also use insect repellent to stop ticks.

-If you're bitten please use the tick twisting tool to remove the tick and if you're concerned please speak with your GP.
+If you're bitten, use the tick twisting tool to remove the tick.
+If you're concerned, please speak with your GP.

 Going on holiday?

 Diseases not seen in the UK can be passed by biting insects and ticks when abroad.
-If you’re taking your dog on holiday with you, see your vet about preventative treatments needed to protect your pet against ticks, sandflies, heartworms and tapeworms.
+If you're taking your dog on holiday with you, ask your vet about preventative treatments needed to protect your pet from ticks, sandflies, heartworms and tapeworms.

 Treatments may be different depending on where you're going, so it's best to talk to your vet well before going on holiday.
 Some treatments might need to be started before your holiday.

-If signs of illness appears talk to your vet and let them know your dog has been abroad.
+If signs of illness appear, talk to your vet and let them know your dog has been abroad.